dconnolly/draft-connolly-tls-mlkem-key-agreement/draft-connolly-tls-mlkem-key-agreement.md

 # IANA Considerations

-This document requests/registers two new entries to the TLS Named Group (or Supported Group) registry, according to the procedures in {{Section 6 of tlsiana}}.
+This document requests/registers two new entries to the TLS Supported Groups registry, according to the procedures in {{Section 6 of tlsiana}}.

  Value:
  : 0x0768 (please)